vintage-software/arbor/README.md

 Run `npm install -g arbor` to install.
 Create a `arbor.json` file with specified tasks.
-Run `arbor --run build` command, this will run the build task of all project recursively in the directory.
+Run `arbor run build` command, this will run the build task of all project recursively in the directory.
-Ex: `cd my-repos && arbor --run build` builds all of the repos/projects in `my-repos` directory.
+Ex: `cd repos && arbor run build` builds all of the repos/projects in `repos` directory.

 - `npm install && npm start` to start project
 - run `npm link` to link to global `arbor` see: [https://docs.npmjs.com/cli/link](https://docs.npmjs.com/cli/link)